 This year’s music project is a 3 EP trilogy based on old pagan archetypes and how they persist in the modern world.
 Maiden, Mother, Crone is a set of EPs to be released in April, July and October 2014.
 Pre-orders opened on Feb 4th on Bandcamp, and anyone pre-ordering will be posted their copy before the actual release date.
-Grab yours here.
+Order yours at bandcamp and support indie music.
+Click on the player below to listen.

 The “Crone” EP is the first release in the trilogy.
 It is a collection of songs made from vocal loops and tribal drums, and told from the perspective of a character I have used before, and call “the old woman”.
 It’s deliberately unimaginative as a name ;) as it is meant to show how we lump all “off the radar” people into one generic category, without giving them the chance to become a specific self.
 “The Old Woman” first appeared in the ghost story / murder mystery “Remembering the Dead” and does actually have a very distinct character. it is this character I take onto the EP.
 The Old Woman is political because she can be.
 She is often ignored and marginalised, but because of that, she feels free to speak her mind.
 Sometimes speaking her mind gets her attention.
 Sometimes it results in further marginalisation.
 She is also somewhat angry: angry that she feels she has as much life in her as she ever had, but that her own face and body betray her - by inviting opinions to the contrary from others.